ravikishandaiya/terraform-provider-miro/README.md

 * The role of the last administrator for your team cannot be changed.
 * If the removed user owns any boards or projects, they also will be removed.
 In case you want to save them, you need to reassign ownership first.
-* Last team memer(which would be admin) can't be removed.
+* Last team member(which would be admin) can't be removed.